mulesoft-labs/raml-language-server/README.md

  */
 findReferences(uri: string, position: number) : Promise<ILocation[]>
 ```

+To get client connection, the index of the module provides `getNodeClientConnection` method. `stop` method shuts the server down.

 It is possible that further along the road some data interfaces will change by receiving new fields, but the simplicity should be preserved.